Turk8i/Programming-Club-Dev-Tools-Intro/README.md

 ## ✅ Submission

-Once you’ve completed your task, share your repository link in the GitHub assignment form or post it in the Teams chat (depending on instructions given).
+Once you’ve completed your task, share your repository link in the GitHub assignment form:

 ## 💡 Additional Resources (Optional)